Zucchini Breakfast Casserole with Green Chiles (Video)

-- Put olive oil into nonstick saute pan and saute zucchini over low heat for 4-5 minutes, seasoning with Spike seasoning, salt, and pepper.
+- Put olive oil into nonstick frying pan and saute zucchini over low heat for 4-5 minutes, seasoning with Spike Seasoning (affiliate link), salt, and pepper.

-- Then add undrained green chiles and saute another 4-5 minutes.
+- Then add undrained green chiles and cook another 4-5 minutes.
 (Zucchini should still be pretty firm when you turn off the heat, so be sure you have it on low.)

 - Layer zucchini/green chile mixture, drained cottage cheese, and cheese into casserole dish.

-- Beat eggs with cream or milk and pour over other ingredients.
+- Beat eggs with half and half, cream or milk and pour over other ingredients.

 - Use a fork to gently stir so that zucchini, green chile, cottage cheese, and cheese is evenly distributed in the egg mixture.

-Click Here for Larger Size from Original Recipe Makes 10-12 servings
+Click Here for Larger Size from Original Recipe that makes 10-12 servings

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Made with low-fat cottage cheese, low-fat cheese, and milk, this Low-Carb Zucchini and Green Chile Breakfast Casserole is a great breakfast option for the South Beach Diet.
-If you use full-fat cottage cheese and cheese this would be suitable for other types of low-carb diet plans.
+If you use full-fat cottage cheese and cheese and use cream this Zucchini Breakfast Casserole with Green Chiles would be perfect for low-carb or Keto diet plans.
+Made with low-fat cottage cheese, low-fat cheese, and milk, this is a great breakfast option for the original South Beach Diet.
 You can make this on the weekend, cut into serving size pieces, and keep in the fridge for an easy breakfast to pop in the microwave before work.
-(Microwave 1-2 minutes, just until hot to prevent it from getting rubbery.)
+(Microwave just until hot to prevent it from getting rubbery.)

 Find More Recipes Like This One: